-The design consists of various grouped shed type buildings with 'Windspray' colour.
-The buildings will be partly excavated lowering the overall height of the two-storey accommodation buildings.
-All other buildings are single storey.

-Proposed Accommodation Development_at 647 Baskerville Road, Old Beach - Planning Submission An open space area will be utilized for camping (no caravans) which have their own bathroom facilities.
+The design consists of various grouped shed and donga type buildings with 'Windspray' colour.
+The buildings will be partly excavated lowering the overall height of the accommodation buildings.
+All buildings are single storey.
+An open space area will be utilized for camping (no caravans) which have their own bathroom facilities.